MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/image-ad-extension.md

 ## <a name="trackingtemplate"></a>Tracking Template
 The tracking template to use for your promotion URLs.

-> [!IMPORTANT]
-> All clients should prepare for the availability of Multi-Image Ad Extensions.
-As soon as each customer is enabled for Multi-Image Ad Extensions ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 626) you can set the [Tracking Template](#trackingtemplate) field.

 The following validation rules apply to tracking templates.
 For more details about supported templates and parameters, see the Microsoft Advertising help article [What tracking or URL parameters can I use?](https://help.ads.microsoft.com/#apex/3/en/56799/2)

 - Tracking templates defined for lower level entities e.g. ads override those set for higher level entities e.g. campaign.
 For more information, see [Entity Limits](../guides/entity-hierarchy-limits.md).